 Byron Trott is best known as the deal maker and trusted adviser of investor billionaire Warren Buffet.
 With Buffet supporting Trott’s move, Morgan Stanley is likely to see itself sharing Buffet’s Berkshire Hathaway business with Trott’s new firm.

-Other top bankers from Goldman Sachs, Morgan Stanley, Citigroup, and Bank of America have left as well.
+Other top bankers from Goldman Sachs Bank USA, Morgan Stanley, Citigroup, and Bank of America have left as well.

 While these would have major impact on the affects banks and cause disruption in their operations, financial analysts see this as a positive development towards the stability and restructuring of the banking industry as we know it now, which has been dominated by only a handful of players for too long.